kedro-org/kedro/docs/source/configuration/advanced_configuration.md

   filepath: data/01_raw/companies.csv
   type: "${globals:dataset_type.csv}"
 ```
-You can also provide a default value to be used incase the globals variable does not exist:
+You can also provide a default value to be used in case the global variable does not exist:
 ```yaml
 my_param: "${globals: nonexistent_global, 23}"
 ```